Arun-Niranjan/Arun-Niranjan.github.io/_posts/2023-12-22-first-active-inference-example-perception.markdown

 ## Motivation

-This post is aimed at people who are interested in [Active Inference](https://en.wikipedia.org/wiki/Free_energy_principle) and are struggling to get their heads around it (which includes me!).
+This post is aimed at people who are interested in [Active Inference and the Free Energy Principle (FEP)](https://en.wikipedia.org/wiki/Free_energy_principle) and are struggling to get their heads around it (which includes me!).

 Active Inference is fascinating but can be really tough to understand.
 It's very easy to get bogged down in the maths, surprised by MATLAB code and overall get confused.
 One of the common barriers to entry I've seen (and felt myself!) is where to start in trying to set up a generative model.
 Lots of tensors start flying around, opaque equations and big words.
 Oof.